What is Shared Living?

 - Providing a meaningful and connected life to someone in need;

-- Elevates the position of people with disabilities by integrating them into a community;
+- Elevating the position of people with disabilities by supporting their integration within a community;

 If you are interested in sharing your home and helping an adult with a developmental disability or autism create a meaningful and connected life, we want to hear from you.
 Contact us